Guide – MDCG endorsed documents and other guidance documents.

 The MDCG Guidance document details the methods and procedures in a PMCF plan.
 Manufacturers can set up these plans to proactively collect and assess clinical data of a CE-marked medical device.

-The MDCG’s Guidance document details the methods and procedures in a PMCF plan that should be set up by the manufacturer to proactively collect and assess clinical data of a CE marked medical device.
-Manufacturers should document the findings from the PMCF in a PMCF evaluation report which is a part of the clinical evaluation report and technical document.
-The Notified Body will assess the adequacy of the PMCF plan basis, the manufacturer’s procedures and documentation of the PMCF, as well as the justification in relation to non-performance of PMCF.
+Manufacturers should document the findings from the PMCF is.
+The manufacturer should set up a PMCF evaluation report which is a part of the CER and technical document.
+The Notified Body will assess the adequacy of the PMCF plan basis, the manufacturer’s procedures, and documentation of the PMCF.
+As well as the justification for non-performance of PMCF.

 Key points to be covered